pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/07-where-next.rst

 `graphics in PsyNet <https://psynetdev.gitlab.io/PsyNet/tutorials/graphics.html>`_ or how to `synchronize multiple participants <https://psynetdev.gitlab.io/PsyNet/tutorials/synchronization.html>`_ to produce multiplayer paradigms.
-The documentation is still work-in-progress, but we hope to update it soon and merge in the content developed in this tutorial.
+That documentation website is still work-in-progress, but we hope to polish it off soon.

 We welcome your questions and feedback.
 Please feel free to write to Peter Harrison (pmch2@cam.ac.uk) and Nori Jacoby (kj338@cornell.edu) with thoughts and suggestions.